triptisharma827/WayFinder/README.md

 - Interactive user interface
 - Search bar for inputting domain names
 - Options for exploring various Tech Domains
-- Display of optimal route based on selected options
-- Estimated travel time and distance for selected route

 ## Technologies Used